-Windows users who are interested in participating in the beta to get their hands on the security software early, need to head over to the new Avira Beta Center where they need to register an account before they can do so.
+Windows users who are interested in participating in the beta to get their hands on the security software early, need to head over to the new Avira Beta Center and register for an account on the site to join beta tests that Avira offers.

-Avira promises increased usability, reliability and stability in the new versions.
+Avira promises increased usability, reliability and stability in the new versions of its programs.
 This begins with the installation process which has now been streamlined so that for example Free Antivirus can be installed with just two clicks in express mode.

-The programs will furthermore scan for potentially incompatible software like other security software automatically, giving the user the choice to remove the product or keep it installed regardless of the situation.
+The programs will furthermore scan for potentially incompatible software programs like other security software automatically, giving users the choice to remove those products or keep them installed regardless of the message.

 All program modules have been hardened to take into account new targeted malware attacks against security software.
 Avira notes that this includes the “ability to function without many registry keys, better protection against process termination and component deletion”.